CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Noteworthy ⚡

-- [Advent of Code](https://adventofcode.com/2024) 1st-25th December 2024: stay tuned for my solutions!
+You're all up to date!
+Stay tuned for updates.

 ### About me @CodeMaster7000